Jewish Museum Berlin: The previous permanent exhibition

 The previous permanent exhibition "Two Millennia of German Jewish History" was on display from September 2001 to December 2017.
 It presented Germany through the eyes of the Jewish minority.
 The exhibition began with displays of medieval settlements along the Rhine, in particular in Speyer, Worms and Mayence.
 The Baroque period was regarded through the lens of Glikl bas Judah Leib (1646–1724, also known as Glückel von Hameln), who left a diary detailing her life as a Jewish business woman in Hamburg.
 The intellectual and personal legacies of philosopher Moses Mendelssohn (1729–1786) were next; both figures were flanked by depictions of Jews in court and country.
 The Age of Emancipation in the nineteenth century was presented as a time of optimism, achievement and prosperity, though setbacks and disappointments were displayed as well.
 German-Jewish soldiers fighting for their country in World War I stood at the beginning of the twentieth century.
 One focus of the exhibition was Berlin and its development into a European metropolis.
 The Jews living here as merchants and entrepreneurs, scientists and artists, were pioneers of the modern age.

-In the section on National Socialism, emphasis was placed on the ways in which Jews reacted to the increasing discrimination against them, such as founding Jewish schools and social services.
-After the Shoah, 250 000 survivors waited in "Displaced Persons" camps for the possibility to emigrate.
+In the section on Nazis, emphasis was placed on the ways in which Jews reacted to the increasing discrimination against them, such as founding Jewish schools and social services.
+After the Holocaust, 250,000 survivors waited in "Displaced Persons" camps for the possibility to emigrate.
 At the same time, small Jewish communities in West and East were forming.
 Towards the end of the exhibition, two major Nazi trials of the post-war period were examined – the Frankfurt Auschwitz trial (1963–1965) and the Majdanek trial in Düsseldorf (1975–1981).
 The exhibition tour concluded with an audio installation of people who grew up in Germany reporting on their childhood and youth after 1945.
 A new chapter of Jewish life in Germany began with them.